Looking to get a real dose of Hispanic culture? Try Hialeah.

 Offering a glimpse of Miami’s true soul, the restaurant and dining scene in Hialeah is driven by the locals.
 Because of that, you’ll find ventanitas, holes-in-the-wall and family-run establishments that promise hearty plates of international cuisine at cheap places.
 Grab a cafecito or Cuban coffee at a bodega and soak in a demographic like nowhere elsewhere in the U.S.

-Hialeah is in close location to plenty of attractions.
+Hialeah is also home to many popular attractions.
 Hialeah Park Racing & Casino is known for its famous racetrack and equally famous pink flamingos.
 It’s a 1920’s-style horse track and casino, a landmark that is now listed on the National Register of Historic Places.
 Miami Jai Alai is a popular venue and an exciting game to watch.
 There's also mini golf, local water parks, vast green spaces and flea markets.
-For something livelier, catch a baseball game at Marlins Park, or head to Hard Rock Stadium for a Miami Dolphins game.

 When the sun goes down, take advantage of Hialeah’s nightlife.
 There are plenty of local clubs for dancing, as well as intimate bars with live Spanish music.